 Owning your own property is relatively lightly taxed, though you are likely to pay stamp duty when you purchase a property as well as being liable to council tax.
 Unlike most other investments, your main home is exempt from capital gains tax.

-The situation is different if you own investment properties or use your home to generate income by renting it out, for example.
+However, you may be liable to capital gains tax if you own a second home, investment properties, land, business premises or use your home to generate income by renting it out, for example.
 Planning for income tax on property is vital, as the tax treatment can be complex and you will also need to consider your exposure to capital gains tax.

-For effective personal and income tax planning, you should take advice on your own circumstances.
+For effective personal and income tax planning, you should take professional advice on your own circumstances.